ParallelUniverseProgrammer/MovieBot/README.md

    - Creates config files safely (never overwrites `.env`)
    - Initializes household defaults

 💡 If `.env` already exists, changes are written to `.env.wizard.suggested` for you to review.
+If your shell script cannot launch the wizard on your system, run `python main.py` once to complete setup, then start the bot.

 ---